Myriad-Dreamin/tinymist/docs/dev-guide.md

 # Development Guide

 Tinymist provides a single integrated language service for Typst.
-To get a quick overview of the crates and structure of the project take a look at [Overview of Service](https://myriad-dreamin.github.io/tinymist/overview.html).
+The tinymist project is arranged as follows:

 **The Language Server** – The main component, [tinymist](./crates/tinymist/), starts as a thread or process, obeying the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).